-Source control tracks and manages changes to code, ensuring that developers are always working on the right version of source code.
+Source control refers to tracking and managing changes to code.
+This ensures that developers are always working on the right version of source code.

 Source Control vs. Version Control

-Source control and version control are often used interchangeably.
-However, source control is specific to code.
+These two terms are used interchangeably.
+However, source control is specific to source code.
 Version control also covers large binary files and digital assets.

 Source Control vs. Source Code Management (SCM)

-Source control and source code management are used similarly, as well.
+These two terms are also used interchangeably.
 However, source control is specific to tracking changes in source code.
 And source code management (SCM) tracks changes to a source code repository.

 SCM also maintains a history of changes.
 This is used to resolve conflicts when merging updates from multiple developers.